 The college enjoys a national reputation for its liberal arts and sciences and pre-professional programs.
 Phi Beta Kappa, the oldest and most respected undergraduate honors organization in the United States, has a chapter at Queens, a distinction shared with only about 10% of the nation’s liberal arts colleges.

-The Washington Monthly recently ranked Queens College number one in New York and number two in the nation for giving students an exceptional education at an affordable price (what they called the “Best Bang for the Bucks”).
+The Washington Monthly recently ranked Queens College number two in the nation for giving students an exceptional education at an affordable price (what they called the “Best Bang for the Bucks”).
 The Princeton Review has featured Queens College in America’s Best Value Colleges every year since its inception, citing the school’s outstanding academics, generous financial aid packages, and relatively low costs.
 U.S. News & World Report America’s Best Colleges (2014 edition) ranks Queens among the top 10 public universities in its category, “Best Universities–Master’s (North).”
 This category describes colleges that offer a full range of undergraduate and master’s programs but few, if any, PhD programs.

 Queens College prepares students to become leaders of our global society by offering a rigorous education in the liberal arts and sciences under the guidance of a faculty dedicated to both teaching and research.
 This is a community of high standards and higher ambitions.
 With a faculty and student population that reflects the diversity of New York City, Queens College provides an unusually rich education.
 Whatever they major in, our students develop the analytical abilities, communication skills, and broad perspective that will enable them to succeed in any career.